catalystneuro/hnasko-lab-to-nwb/src/hnasko_lab_to_nwb/embargo_2025/notes.md

 Then mice underwent uncued electrical shocks and were recorded using fiber photometry.

 Reference paper:  ["Parkinson's Disease-vulnerable and -resilient dopamine neurons display opposite responses to excitatory input"](https://www.biorxiv.org/content/10.1101/2025.06.03.657460v1)

+This conversion pipeline convert the "Shock" session, refer to lofti_2025 for converting "Varying duration" and "Varying frequencies" sessions

 ## Session description